 I like to top mine with salsa, cheese, and avocado.

-What exactly are cowboy beans you ask?
+What are cowboy beans, you ask?
 Well, I’ll tell you!

 It’s a hearty meal of ground beef, bacon, and beans.
-This recipe does it right with kidney beans, pork’ n beans, white beans, and liquid smoke.
+This recipe does it right with kidney beans, pork’ n beans, white beans, and brown sugar.